Connor Joe Player Props: Pirates vs. Rockies

-After going 0-for-2 in his most recent game, Connor Joe and the Pittsburgh Pirates take on the Colorado Rockies (who will start Kyle Freeland) at 8:40 PM ET on Monday.
+The Pittsburgh Pirates and Connor Joe, who went 0-for-4 last time in action, battle Jose Urena and the Colorado Rockies at Coors Field, Tuesday at 8:40 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Cardinals.
+In his last game he had a hitless showing (0-for-4) against the Rockies.

 Connor Joe Game Info & Props vs. the Rockies